A Very Brady Sequel: Plot

 One evening, a man claiming to be Carol's long-lost first husband Roy Martin, shows up at the 1970s-trapped suburban Brady residence.
 This causes Carol to faint.
 The Bradys believe his story about suffering from amnesia and having plastic surgery after being injured.
 Mike has been planning a surprise second wedding/renewal of vows for himself and Carol for their anniversary present, and Roy's arrival throws the Bradys into chaos.
 Throughout Roy's stay he is openly hostile to the Bradys, albeit with his sarcasm and insults completely going over their heads.

 Peter, who is trying to decide on a career path, begins to idolize and emulate Roy which gets him into trouble at the architecture firm where Mike works.
 Peter later mentions Roy talking about "the big house" and Mike, who learns that it means prison, starts becoming suspicious.

 Greg and Marcia both want to move out of their shared rooms and when neither wants to back down, they have to share the attic together.
 When Roy's arrival suggests that Carol and Mike might not be married, Greg and Marcia wonder whether they are not technically related.
 This leads them to separately realize they are in love with each other, which they try to hide from one another.

 Bobby and Cindy start a "Detective Agency" to hunt down her missing doll.
-Upon finding it, they stumble upon a photograph revealing the truth about Roy: he is actually a conman named Trevor Thomas, there to steal a familiar horse statue that is actually an ancient artifact worth $20 million.
+Upon finding it, they stumble upon a photograph revealing the truth about Roy: he is actually a conman named Trevor Thomas, the assistant to the real Roy, there to steal a familiar horse statue that is actually an ancient artifact worth $20 million.

 The kids reveal Trevor's plans to Carol and confront Trevor who, realizing his cover is blown, kidnaps Carol, taking her with him to Hawaii, where he plans to sell the artifact to a buyer named Dr. Whitehead, and ties Alice and the kids up to keep them from intervening.
 Mike, who's now fully aware of Trevor's deception, alerts the police, frees Alice and the children, and the family flies to Hawaii to save Carol and foil Trevor's plans.